signalfx/signalfx-agent/docs/agent-install-config-mgmt.md

 ### Install the Smart Agent with Puppet

 1. Remove collector services such as `collectd`.

-   Remove third-party instrumentation and agent software.

-   Don't use automatic instrumentation or instrumentation agents from other vendors when you're using SignalFx instrumentation.
-The results are unpredictable, and your instrumentation might break and your application might crash.

 2. Confirm that you have the correct Puppet tool for your platform: